-Among the most important things to consider when planning your sauna is ventilation.
-Incorrect ventilation means that the overheating protection on the sauna heater can trigger.
-In some cases, there may also be a fire hazard due to dry distillation of the wood panel in the sauna.
-A sauna should be ventilated with self-draught (so-called thermal ventilation) by taking in the air directly under the sauna heater.
-The exhaust air outlet shall be placed as far away from the heater and inlet air as high up in the room as possible and ventilated to the same space from where the inlet air is taken.
+One of the most important things to consider when planning your sauna is ventilation.
+Incorrect ventilation means that the overheating protection of the sauna heater may be triggered.
+In some cases, there may also be a fire hazard due to dry distillation of the wood paneling in the sauna.

+A sauna should be ventilated with natural draught (also known as thermal ventilation) by drawing in air directly beneath the sauna heater.
+The exhaust air outlet should be placed as far away from the heater and inlet air as high up in the room as possible and ventilated to the same space as the inlet air source.
 It is important that there is the same air pressure, both where the inlet air is taken and where the exhaust air flows.
 Otherwise, the ventilation will not work.

-The size of inlet air and exhaust air should be at least 125 cm2 for heaters up to 8 kW and 300 cm2 for 10 - 20 kW.
+The size of inlet air and exhaust air should be at least 125 cm2 for heaters up to 8 kW and 300 cm2 for those between 16-20 kW.